franbel/Air_transp_occ_data/readme.txt

 - Time of the day

 Started classification, issues with object class and slicing, 'too many indexes', need to encode and run RFC

+Pending graphs

+	- Accidents happening at the same location and fatalities/weekdays
+	- Accidents per year and month
+	- Fatalities per group (how many accidents produced the most fatalities)
+	- Fatalities per operation/aircraft type
+	- Fatalities per make and years
+	- Incidents by type

+Change OccTypeID from 1,3 to 0,1 and any other columns showing similar